groupcash/core/README.md

 ### Market acceptance

-The currency requires are sufficient number of unit for trade.
+The currency requires are sufficient number of units for trade and possibilities to spend them.
 This depends on the number of backers and their willingness to issue promises.
 It must also be accepted by merchants and consumers.

 ### Enforceability of signatures